 This area has a third attraction, the Caravela Boa Esperança.
 But it deserves a topic by itself in this article of the best things to do in Lagos.

 Good Hope Caravel (Caravela Boa Esperança)

 Built in 1990 in the shipyards of Vila do Conde, the Boa Esperança Caravel is anchored in Lagos, in front of Avenida dos Descobrimentos.
 This ship is an approximate replica of the typical Portuguese caravels from the 15th century, used in the maritime exploration of the African coast.

-Despite being a little poorly cared for and in need of good maintenance, it is undoubtedly one of the monuments of Lagos.
+Despite being a little poorly cared for and needing good maintenance, it is undoubtedly one of the monuments of Lagos.
 Therefore, currently (2021), it is not possible to visit it officially.
 There are no tickets or guided tours.
 In any case, you can see from the outside and enjoy this beautiful boat.

-We were fortunate to meet one of the caretakers of the Boa Esperança Caravel when we were in Lagos and enjoy the interior of the caravel.
-The gentleman was extremely friendly and allowed us to climb aboard, take some photos, and even gave us a little guided tour.
+We were fortunate to meet one of the caretakers of the Boa Esperança Caravel when we were in Lagos and enjoyed the interior of the Caravel.
+The gentleman was extremely friendly and allowed us to climb aboard, take some photos, and even give us a little guided tour.
 It is a pity that there are no official visits at this time, but we were told that the restoration of the caravel is planned and with it a new opening to the public.

 Lagos Municipal Market

 If there’s one thing we like to visit, it’s the local markets and fairs, and the Lagos market is an excellent example of what a market should be.
 It has been open since 1924, where the Porta de Portugal factory used to be.